Posts Tagged ‘evangelism’

 It is always tempting for us to believe that the task of evangelism belongs to those who are more articulate, more authoritative, and more attractive than we are.
 But if God can choose and use those disreputable scoundrels – the shepherds – God can and will choose and use us.
 And when God does reveal godself to us, the response of the shepherds can be a model for our own reaction.

-Luke tells us that the shepherds are open and receptive to the unexpected presence of the angels, they are not suspicious, butt respond immediately to the angel’s news with joy and enthusiasm, they trust God that what they leave behind will come to no harm, they find the experience of coming face-to-face with God’s messengers so overwhelming that they simply cannot keep the news to themselves and they respond to all that has happened by praising God.
+The shepherds are open and receptive to the unexpected presence of the angels, they are not suspicious, but respond immediately to the angel’s news with joy and enthusiasm.
+They trust God that what they leave behind will come to no harm.
+They find the experience of coming face-to-face with God’s messengers so overwhelming that they simply cannot keep the news to themselves and they respond to all that has happened by praising God.

-For us tonight, the story of Christ’s birth lacks the novelty of that first Christmas, but that does not mean that we should not be open and receptive to the possibility of God’s revealing godself to us.
-When that happens and however that happens, will we be sufficiently open to the possibility that God that we will take heed and respond immediately?
+For us tonight, the story of Christ’s birth lacks the novelty of that first Christmas, but that does not mean that we should not be open and receptive to the possibility of God’s revealing godself to us in the here. and now.
+Let us pray that when that happens and however that happens, we like the shepherds will be sufficiently open to the possibility that God that we will take heed and respond immediately.
 Is the good news that brings us here tonight so extraordinary that we. cannot keep it to ourselves?
 Can we trust God enough to leave the past behind and step into an uncertain future?
 Do we really believe that God can and will use us to share the story of God’s presence in the world – shepherds and kings, poor and rich, homeless and housed, ignorant and educated?

 If we do surely that is certainly cause for praising and glorifying God.